Smithsonian/soundburst/README.md

 7. Next, open server.R file from the bottom right pane.
 Click "Run App" in the top left pane to launch the application.

+> If after you clicked on Run App you see an error similar to "Error: There is no package called: ..", please try bullet point #6 and #7 once more and it should fix the problem.
+If the problem persists, please
+> create a github issue and we will help you out.

 # Mac